mParticle/docs/src/pages/guides/data-master/blocked-data-backfill-guide/index.md

     If the backfilled MPID and the original MPID do not match, the user will be counted twice and the number of unique MPIDs that determines your mParticle bill will be impacted.

-1. **Timing**
+1. **Sooner is better than later**

     We advise replaying data no longer than 2 weeks from the date it was quarantined.
 Many downstream tools will not accept data over a certain age.
 The sooner you replay data, the better.

+1. **Batch and event timestamps**

+    To send data to mParticle via our Events API, events are stored in a batch (see our Events API [docs pages](/developers/server/http/#v2events) for additional detail).
+Both mParticle batches and events have a timestamp attached to them.
+To ensure that events are backfilled with the original timestamp, it's essential to preserve the value stored in the `timestamp_unixtime_ms` field that each event object contains (the timestamp attached at the batch level can be ignored).

+1. **Avoid batch deduplication**

+    To avoid batches from being deduplicated in mParticle's internal data pipeline, make sure to remove the `batch_id` from the blocked batch before backfilling it to mParticle.

+1. **Backfilling data requires some coding skills**

+    To fix and replay data, you need to know how to code.

 ## Define your backfill strategy

-Backfilling blocked data is non-trivial because you typically are not just interested in backfilling data to other downstream event integrations in addition to mParticle.
+Backfilling blocked data is non-trivial because you typically are interested in backfilling data to several downstream event integrations.

 Based on your unique set of target event integrations, you should devise a strategy for your data backfill.
 The following questions will guide your backfill strategy:

 1. <strong>Which integrations do I need to backfill?</strong>

     Different integrations have different limitations when it comes to receiving historical data.
-Establish the limtitation of a target integration by reading their docs.
+Establish the limitation of a target integration by reading their developer docs or by sending a small amount of test data through an mParticle connection.

 1. <strong>Do I need to backfill unplanned event attributes?</strong>

     Event attributes cannot be replayed without their associated events.
-You'll need a strategy (e.g. deleting incomplete events) to avoid event duplication if you want to replay blocked event attributes.
+You'll need a strategy (e.g. deleting previously sent yet incomplete events) to avoid event duplication if you want to replay blocked event attributes.

 1. <strong>Which mParticle Input should I use to backfill my data?</strong>